 This picture of havoc gains is totally opposite to the economic collapse of the US, with rising unemployment and getting fired.
 Hence, this again shows the sharp inequalities in the distribution of wealth, increasing the gap.

-However, this enlarged profits during the pandemic enabled funding for Joe Biden’s relief package for COVID 19 by the wealthy American billionaires, as shown by recent reports.
+However, these enlarged profits during the pandemic enabled funding for Joe Biden’s relief package for COVID 19 by the wealthy American billionaires, as shown by recent reports.